-It is my pleasure to invite you to attend Concrete Pumping Holdings, Inc.'s 2021 Annual Meeting of Stockholders (the "Annual Meeting") on Tuesday, April 20, 2021 at 10:00 a.m.
+It is my pleasure to invite you to attend Concrete Pumping Holdings, Inc.'s 2022 Annual Meeting of Stockholders (the "Annual Meeting") on Thursday, April 14, 2022 at 10:00 a.m.
 (ET), at Concrete Pumping Holdings, Inc.'s corporate office located at 500 E. 84th Avenue, Suite A-5, Thornton, Colorado 80229.
 At the Annual Meeting, our stockholders will be asked:

-- 1. To elect the four Class III Director nominees; - 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for ou@021 fiscal year; and - 3.
-To transact such other business as may properly come before the meeting and any adjournment or postponement thereof.
+- 1. To elect the four Class I Director nominees listed in this Proxy Statement; - 2.
+To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for ou@022 fiscal year; and - 3.
+To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Due to the COVID-19 pandemic, we are implementing safety protocols for our annual meeting.
+Due to the COVID-19 pandemic, we are implementing safety protocols for our Annual Meeting.
 All attendees will be required to wear masks and follow social distancing protocols.
 We reserve the right to implement other safety measures as we deem prudent or as required by any applicable laws or government orders.
-If we determine that it is not possible or advisable to hold our annual meeting in person, we will announce alternative arrangements for the meeting as promptly as practicable, which may include holding the meeting solely by means of remote communication.
+If we determine that it is not possible or advisable to hold our Annual Meeting in person, we will announce alternative arrangements for the Annual Meeting as promptly as practicable, which may include holding the Annual Meeting solely by means of remote communication.
 Please monitor our website at https://ir.concretepumpingholdings.com/ for updated information.
-If you are planning to attend our meeting, please check the website one week prior to the meeting date.
-As always, we encourage you to vote your shares prior to the annual meeting.
+If you are planning to attend the Annual Meeting, please check the website one week prior to the Annual Meeting date.
+As always, we encourage you to vote your shares prior to the Annual Meeting.

 We know of no other matters to come before the Annual Meeting.
-Only stockholders of record at the close of business on February 22, 2021 are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+Only stockholders of record at the close of business on February 22, 2022 are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read the accompanying Proxy Statement and to submit your proxy card or voting instructions as soon as possible.
 For specific instructions on how to vote your shares, please refer to the instructions on the accompanying proxy card.
 Please read the enclosed information carefully before submitting your proxy.